devliq/PROJECT_TEMPLATE/.kilocode/rules/testing-requirements.md

 - Write descriptive test names that explain what is being tested
 - Use arrange-act-assert pattern in test structure

+## Testing Tools and Automation

+- Use Jest for unit testing JavaScript/TypeScript applications
+- Implement Cypress for end-to-end testing and UI automation
+- Integrate automated testing in CI/CD pipelines with GitHub Actions
+- Use tools like Selenium for cross-browser testing
+- Leverage tools like TestCafe for functional testing

 ## Pre-commit Checks

 - All tests must pass before committing